SkylerrSimpson/Devfinder/README.md

-Devfinder.
-To run, open the backend folder to run the server, using nodemon server.js.
-You will be able to search for github users and save them.
+Devfinder. npm start to run